Quansight-Labs/ndindex/docs/slices.md

 to experienced developers.
 In this page, I carefully break down the rules for slicing, and examine just what it is that makes it so confusing.

-There are two primary aspects of slices that make the confusing:  confusing conventions, and branching definitions.
+There are two primary aspects of slices that make them confusing:  confusing conventions, and branching definitions.
 By confusing conventions, I mean that slice semantics have definitions that are often difficult to reason about mathematically.
 These conventions were chosen for syntactic convenience, and